lcy0604/EraseNet/README.md

 ## Data preparation

 The data preparation can be refer to ./examples/.
 You can download our datatset at [SCUT-EnsText](https://github.com/HCIILAB/SCUT-EnsText) or synthetic dataset [SCUT-Syn](https://github.com/HCIILAB/Scene-Text-Removal) for training and testing.
+SCUT-EnsText needs decompression password, you can send me at [liuchongyu1996@gmail.com](mailto:liuchongyu1996@gmail.com) for it.

 ## Environment